marnovo/engine/README.md

 ## Guides and Examples

-For the full list of the commands supported by `srcd` and those that have been planned, please read [commands.md](docs/commands.md).
+For the full list of the commands supported by `srcd` and those on the roadmap, please read [commands.md](docs/commands.md).

-Collection of guides & examples using the source{d} Engine:
+Collection of documentation, guides, examples using the source{d} Engine:

 - [SonarSource Java Static Analysis Rules using Babelfish](https://github.com/bblfsh/sonar-checks)
 - A lot more coming soon!

 ## Architecture

-The source{d} Engine functions as a CLI tool that provides easy access to components of the source{d} stack for Code As Data.
+The source{d} Engine functions as a command-line interface tool that provides easy access to components of the source{d} stack for Code As Data.

 It consists of a daemon managing all of the services, which are packaged as Docker containers: